Automate your development process

 Download the latest google-services.json

-file and replace with this in your Flutter project.
+file, and replace it with this in your Flutter project.

 iOS Podfile issue

-The Podfile format is changed in Flutter version 1.20, more about it here.
+The Podfile format was changed in Flutter version 1.20.
+(Learn more about this here.)
 If you have created your Flutter project post v1.20

-then you might face Podfile is out of date
+, then you might face a Podfile is out of date

 warning or something related to this.

-If you do not have any custom configuration changes to the default Podfile
+If you have not made any custom configuration changes to the default Podfile

 generated by Flutter, it is pretty easy to fix.